We need to talk about mental health.

-Almost all of my clients, whether diagnosed or not, needed support with stress and anxiety.
-It is so prevalent that I even added an entire module in my group coaching program the Soul Strategy Sessions.
+Almost all of my clients, whether diagnosed or not, asked for mental health support with stress and anxiety.
+It is so prevalent that I even added an entire module in my group coaching program the Soul Strategy Sessions at one time.

 Now, I’m simply putting together the proven tools I’ve been using for a decade to be more specific about helping women with anxiety.

-The second, is that I wasn’t ready to talk about my own experiences with mental illness publicly, but now I am.
+The second, is that I wasn’t ready to talk about my own experiences with mental health publicly, but now I am.

 This is largely because I see so much bad, or overly complicated AND bad, advice out there that I want and NEED to do something about it.

 There are simpler, better, and more effective tools out there and I want you to have them.